 The School of International Letters and Cultures’ annual Fall Forum in Classics is an outreach program that brings over 150 students studying ancient Greek and Latin at their high schools to the ASU Tempe campus for the day to discover what ASU has to offer in Classics education through participating in:

-led by ASU classics and archaeology faculty and designed to spark interest in the continued study of Classics after high school.
+Led by ASU classics and archaeology faculty and designed to spark interest in the continued study of Classics after high school.

-The Fall Forum in Classics is co-sponsored by the Archaeological Institute of America's Central Arizona Society’s outreach program to K-12 students, Apples + Archaeology, and by School of International Letters and Cultures undergraduate classics club, Solis Diaboli.
+The Fall Forum in Classics is co-sponsored by the Archaeological Institute of America's Central Arizona Society’s outreach program to K-12 students, Apples + Archaeology, and by the School of International Letters and Cultures undergraduate classics club, Solis Diaboli.

 Apples + Archaeology was created by the Central Arizona Society to fill the huge void of arts and humanities programs in Arizona K-12 schools due to budget cuts.
 It is a volunteer lecture program in which ASU archaeology and classics professors take the excitement of archaeology and international humanities into primary and secondary school classrooms throughout the valley with the goal to amaze, inspire and invigorate children and teens.